 About the Recurse Center

 Founded in 2011, the Recurse Center is a free, self-directed, educational retreat for people who want to get better at programming, whether they've been coding for three decades or three months.
 Participants come from around the world for 12-week batches in New York, where they write open source software and grow together as programmers in a friendly, intellectual, and energizing environment.
-Each batch has about 30 people, and batches overlap with each other.

 With an alumni network of more than 500 people in dozens of countries, we have one of the most tightly-knit, diverse, and supportive programming communities in the world.